The Fullbridge Program: History

-In September 2019, Fullbridge launched it's Fourteenth Round of Training at Prince Sultan University.
+In September 2019, Fullbridge launched its fourteenth round of training at Prince Sultan University.
 The program enables students to experience a work environment within the Fullbridge Lab before experiencing it in a company environment, thus serving as a bridge between academic and work environments.

 In February 2020, in association with the Misk Foundation, Fullbridge presented an all new workshop, "You 2.0: How to Upgrade Your Brand for an Uncertain Future" at Al Yamamah University in Riyadh.
 The workshop is part of the Career Services Centre's plans to empower perspective graduates with the skills they need for their professional careers.

 In March 2020, Fullbridge completed the first SPE-KSA Young Professionals' program You 2.0 with "a deep dive into three essential skills needed by the future workforce: Critical Thinking, Creative Thinking and Emotional Intelligence."
 The SPE-KSA has more than 11,000 members, and is the largest individual member organisation serving managers, engineers, scientists and other professionals worldwide in the upstream segment of the oil and gas industry.